sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

   - have a defined IP address for each pod which is different from the Node IP address
   - containers within the same Pod share the same network namespace and IP address, and can communicate with each other via localhost
   - pod IPs are generally not accessible from outside the k8s cluster.
 Instead, Services are used to expose groups of Pods to clients
+  - Note that pods deployed to nodes in a private subnet will need a NAT in a public subnet to be able to access the internet to download from Docker Hub

 - Replica Sets
   - ReplicaSets ensure that a specified number of identical Pods are running at all times.